-If you have a complaint concerning your treatment at a state correctional facility, you must consult the state's formal inmate grievance procedures.
-According to the Prison Litigation Reform Act ("PLRA"), you must "exhaust" (use up) all of the available grievance procedures before you can take your complaint to court.1 Before filing any type of lawsuit, you should carefully read JLM, Chapter 14, "The Prison Litigation Reform Act."
-In New York, for example, state law and the New York Inmate Grievance Program ("IGP") require the Commissioner of the Department of Correctional Services and Community Supervision ("DOCCS") to establish a committee in each correctional facility.
-These committees address inmate grievances (complaints about the way the Department of Corrections applies a policy and how it negatively affects you).2 The purpose of the IGP is to "provide[] each inmate an orderly, fair, simple, and expeditious method for resolving grievances," and "to promote mediation and conflict reduction in the resolution of grievances."3 The details of this program appear in DOCCS Directives 4040 and 4041,4 and in Title 7 of the Codes, Rules, and Regulations of the State of New York.5 Directive 4002 describes the Inmate Liaison Committee ("ILC"), which is concerned with the general welfare of incarcerated people.6
+If you have a complaint about your treatment at a state correctional facility, you must consult the state's formal grievance procedures for incarcerated people in the state you are incarcerated in.
+These are often called "inmate grievance procedures."
+According to the Prison Litigation Reform Act ("PLRA"), you must "exhaust" (use up) all of the available grievance procedures before you can take your complaint to court.
+Before filing any type of lawsuit, you should carefully read JLM, Chapter 14, "The Prison Litigation Reform Act."
+In New York, for example, the New York Grievance Program ("IGP") explains the available grievance procedures.
+The IGP used to be called the Inmate Grievance Program, and some programs may still use this title instead of IGP.
+In New York, state law and the IGP require the Commissioner of the Department of Correctional Services and Community Supervision ("DOCCS") to establish a committee in each correctional facility.
+These committees address incarcerated people's grievances (complaints about the way the Department of Corrections applies a policy and how it negatively affects you).
+The purpose of the IGP is to "provide ] each incarcerated individual an orderly, fair, simple, and expeditious method for resolving grievances," and "to promote mediation and conflict reduction in the resolution of grievances."
+In other words, IGP aims to provide incarcerated people with an effective and well-organized way of solving problems that are due to the negative effects of DOCCS policies.
+The details of this program appear in DOCCS Directives 4040 and 4041,4 and in Title 7 of the Codes, Rules, and Regulations of the State of New York.
+Directive 4002 describes the Incarcerated Liaison Committee ("ILC"), which is concerned with the general welfare (well-being) of incarcerated people.